Spc-Marcus/M2-IDM-PROJET/README.md

 If you want details on the possible actions, go look at the definition of the `demoAction` function used in the example, it uses most of the possible movements.
 > You can find it in the MotorWheel lib, in the `Omni4WD.cpp` file

+> [!WARNING]
-**WARNING :** This robot requires non-classical libraries, you will have to add them.
+> This robot requires non-classical libraries, you will have to add them.
-Copy the folders in the `compiler/Arduino Example/lib/` folder in the `libraries` folder of your Arduino IDE.
+> Copy the folders in the `compiler/Arduino Example/lib/` folder in the `libraries` folder of your Arduino IDE.